Francesco Boldizzoni

 Francesco Boldizzoni (born 17 July 1979) is an Italian academic and historian.
 He is Professor of Economic History at the University of Palermo, having previously taught at the University of Turin, the University of Helsinki and the Norwegian University of Science and Technology, where he held the Chair of Political Theory.
 He also held research positions at Clare Hall, Cambridge and the Max Planck Institute for the Study of Societies in Cologne.

 Boldizzoni is one of the leading European figures in political economy.
 He has made influential contributions to the theory and history of capitalism and developed an intellectual framework that emphasizes the relevance of the history of ideas and concepts to the understanding of the modern economy.
 He has advocated an anti-positivist approach to the historical and social sciences, which draws on social constructionism, cultural interpretation, and critical theory.

-Poverty of Clio
+The Poverty of Clio

 Boldizzoni gained international fame with his book The Poverty of Clio, published by Princeton University Press in 2011, where he dissected the accounts of past economic life produced by neoinstitutionalist scholars in the US since the end of the Cold War.
 He depicted these attempts to rewrite history in the light of the mood of the present as examples of neoliberal science fiction.
 The book sparked a heated debate and was attacked by economist Deirdre McCloskey.
 McCloskey blamed Boldizzoni's sense of intellectual superiority and contempt for American culture which, in her view, had led him to dismiss the tools of mainstream economics as irrelevant to the study of the past.
 Boldizzoni responded by inviting neoliberal economists to seek psychological help for harbouring "the not-so-conscious belief that the past can be treated as a giant Wal-Mart".